Amit Beilin

-Amit Beilin (עמית ביילין; born 20 August 2000) is an Israeli footballer who plays as a goalkeeper for American college team St. Leo Lions and the Israel women's national team.
+Amit Beilin (עמית ביילין; born 20 August 2000) is an Israeli footballer who plays as a goalkeeper for Israeli team Kiryat Gat and the Israel women's national team.

 Early life

 Beilin was raised in Kiryat Gat.

 College career

 Beilin has attended Flagler College in the United States.
 Beilin transferred to St. Leo University for the 2022 season.

 International career

 Beilin has been capped for the Israel national team, appearing for the team during the 2023 FIFA Women's World Cup qualifying cycle.